 Step Action Note: before connecting the USB or RS-232 port to your PC, be sure that the power system and its output are properly grounded.
-Discharge Ground (DG) bus must be bonded (connected) to earth ground.
-CAUTION: damage to the controller may occur if the USB or RS-232 port is connected to a PC when Discharge Ground (DG) bus is not bonded (connected) to earth ground.
-1 Down load the latest copy of EasyView 2.0 from the corporate website at: www.gecriticalpower.com located under the Management Software section.
+Discharge Ground (DG) busmust be bonded (connected) to earth ground.
+CAUTION: damage to the controller may occur if the USB or RS-232 port is connected to a PC when Discharge Ground (DG) bus is not bonded (connected) toearth ground.
+Down load the latest copy of EasyView 2.0 from the corporate website at omnionpower.com I located under the Management Software section.
 Installing the USB Driver for the Pulsar Edge If attaching to a controller with the USB craft port, the driver for the controller must be utilized.
 Follow the next steps to load the driver.
-If not using the USB option or are using the RS232 craft connection go to step 3.
+If not using the USB option or areusing the RS232 craft connection go to step 3.
 With the system powered-up, connect the controller to your PC USB port.
-After Windows recognizes the USB the "Found New Hardware Wizard" window will popup.
-Click the "Install from a list or specific location (Advanced)" radio button then click the "Next >" button.
-Found New Hardware Wizard Welcome to the Found New Hardware Wizard 2 This wizard helps you install software for: 2 USB UART If your hardware came with an installation CD or floppy disk, insert it now.
-What do you want the wizard to do? ○ Install the software automatically (Recommended) ○ Install from a list or specific location (Advanced) Click Next to continue. < Back Next Cancel From the "Please choose your search and installation options." window, click the "Browse" button and select the EasyView2 drivers directory (e.g. C:\Program Files\EasyView2\Drivers) and click on "Next >" button.
+After Windows recognizes the USB the "Found New Hardware Wizard" window willpopup.
+Click the "Install from a list or specific location (Advanced)" radio button thenclick the "Next >" button.
+2 From the "Please choose your search and installation options." window, click the "Browse" button and select the EasyView2 drivers directory (e.g. C:\Program Files\EasyView2\Drivers) and click on "Next >" button.
+Found New Hardware Wizard Please choose your search and installation options.
+Image: Search for the best driver in these locations.
+Use the check boxes below to limit or expand the default search, which includes local paths and removable media.
+The best driver found will be installed.
+Image: Search removable gedia (Boppy, CD-ROM) Image: Ima < Back Next Cancel